NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

     Calculate collision time for all gizmos (and balls if added) inside the map.

-    If estimated time until nearest collision is greater than 0.05sec (time until next frame is drawn) then Set balls new coordinates where ball will be after this time passes.
+    If estimated time until nearest collision is greater than 0.05sec (time until next frame is drawn) then Set balls new coordinates where the ball will be after this time passes.
         Apply gravity and friction for that time period.

-    If time until next collision is smaller than 0.05, then update the balls coordinates taking into account time and velocity, calculate and set the balls velocity after the collision taking into account friction and gravity for that time period.
+    If time until next collision is smaller than 0.05, then update the coordinates of the ball taking into account time and velocity, calculate and set the velocity of the ball after the collision taking into account friction and gravity for that time period.

         If gizmo that ball collides with have trigger then trigger the action.